ckopecky/gatsby-blog-2/content/blog/4/index.md

 ![Google Prompt on Deployed Site](./assets/Screenshot-3.png)

->As you can see in the picture below, we are on the deployed https://cineview.netlify.com sute where I have logged in - and you can see that I have logged in because the sign in button is gone and has been replaced with my Google avatar and a dropdown menu of options for the site.
+>As you can see in the picture below, we are on the deployed https://cineview.netlify.com site where I have logged in - and you can see that I have logged in because the sign in button is gone and has been replaced with my Google avatar and a dropdown menu of options for the site.

 ![placeholder image example](./assets/Screenshot-4.png)